hubenchang0515/Luminous/doc/lList.md

 /*
  * USE    : Get a lListNode after node
  *
- * PARAM  : node     - current node
+ * PARAM  : node     - after this lListNode
- *          distance - distance to current node
+ *          distance - distance to node
  *
  * RETURN : lListNode we want or nullptr
  */